 Heart attacks have traditionally been considered an older person’s disease.
 That assumption is increasingly wrong.

 A new study in the Journal of the American Heart Association analyzed nearly 1 million hospitalizations of U.S. adults ages 18–54 from 2011-2022.
 They found in-hospital death rates from first-time severe heart attacks (STEMI) increased by 1.2% over that period.
-Women fared worse than men across both heart attack types (3.1% mortality vs. 2.6% for severe heart attacks).
+Women fared worse than men, with 3.1% mortality vs. 2.6% in men for severe heart attacks.

 Heart attack deaths in young people are rising (Source: Journal of the American Heart Association)